skh/roadcrosser/README.md

   `$ python -m SimpleHTTPServer` or use any other way to serve the files through a local web server
 - point your browser at `http://localhost:8000` (or whatever port you used)
+- follow the on-screen instructions to play
+- have a lot of fun ;-)

 The game is also available on
 - http://skh.github.io/roadcrosser